 So after debunking some myths of lion cub petting, I will do the same for hands-on elephant interactions.

 False.
-According to World Animal Protection (WAP), elephant handlers in Southern Africa confirm that young elephants undergo a similar breaking process as practiced in Asia.
+According to World Animal Protection (WAP), elephant handlers in Southern Africa confirm that young elephants undergo a similar breaking process as practised in Asia.
 They are broken into submission, typically by restraining them with ropes or chains, so they can only move when instructed.
 Pain is often part of their ‘training’ through the use of bullhooks, wooden battens, and whips, as well as depriving the animals of water and food (WAP).

 This training process is based on a system of dominance and can last for weeks until the animal eventually becomes submissive and compliant.
 Once the handler has established dominance, this situation needs to be maintained through a delicate balance of fear and reward (ABTA).